With the 2.0 edition, the state Green Button seal tightens its requirements. These will apply bindingly to all certifications from August 2023:

 - Ensuring occupational health and safety

-To be awarded the Green Button, companies must credibly demonstrate their social, human rights and environmental responsibility and reputable business practices based on 20 criteria.
+To be awarded the Green Button, companies must credibly demonstrate their social, human rights and environmental responsibility as well as serious business practices on the basis of defined criteria.

 The evaluation of the companies is based on five core areas: